James Byers

-James Byers was a New York shipowner, merchant and sealer, originally from Springfield, Massachusetts.
+James Byers was an American shipowner, merchant and sealer in New York, originally from Springfield, Massachusetts.

 Byers sent a four-vessel sealing fleet to the South Shetland Islands in 1820-21.
 He also lobbied US Secretary of State John Quincy Adams and President James Monroe to send a warship and take possession of the islands, suggesting that the American sealers were prepared to establish a permanent settlement there.

-Honour
+Honor

 Byers Peninsula on Livingston Island in the South Shetland Islands is named after James Byers.